pebblecode/pebblecode.github.io/_posts/2015-07-17-solving-the-right-problem.md

 ![3DS](/img/posts/2015-07-17-solving-the-right-problem/3ds.jpg)

-It’s a little different from Startup Weekend where the end goal is to have a working prototype they can show off when presenting to a panelist of judges.
+It’s a little different from Startup Weekend where the end goal is to have a working prototype they can show off to a panelist of judges.

 It’s closer to the lean startup machine model where people focus on validating assumptions about their customers, customers problems, and the kind of solutions should be built.